stu-speed/xppython3-headless-dev/README.md

    xppython3-headless-dev/plugins/PythonPlugins/XPPython3/

    This provides xp.pyi, xp_types.pyi, and all official API signatures for IDE autocompletion.
+   This provides plugins access to package modules (utils)

-3. Develop plugins inside the headless-dev plugins directory
+4. Develop plugins inside the headless-dev plugins directory
    All plugin modules must be placed in: xppython3-headless-dev/plugins/PythonPlugins

    The simless runner loads plugins directly from this directory and executes their full lifecycle.

-4. (Optional) Install Poetry for dependency management
+5. (Optional) Install Poetry for dependency management
    If you want a reproducible environment: pip install --user poetry poetry install poetry shell

-5. Run a sim‑less runner
+6. Run a sim‑less runner
    Example:
    python simless/run_standalone_oat.py
    or